- Brown can is for recycling only, no garbage, yard waste or hazardous wastes

 - Paperboard – Such as cereal boxes (remove liners) & shoe boxes

 - Corrugated cardboard – Please flatten and bundle for easy disposal

-- Do not include: soiled paper, wax or plastic coated paper, tissues, paper towels, photographs or hardcover books
+- Do not include: food soiled paper, wax or plastic coated paper, tissues, paper towels, photographs or hardcover books

 - Drink boxes – Including juice, soy and rice milk containers and other aseptic packaging

 - Juice concentrate containers